Go To Namecheap.com

 photo of someone purchasing something on a computer

-Extended Validation (EV) certificates are best suited for governmental agencies, e-commerce websites, and corporations that deal with high-risk data like health records, banking data, or social security numbers.
-This level of assurance is also crucial for e-commerce sites and any other business that requests high-risk financial, medical, or other data.
+Extended Validation (EV) certificates are best suited for governmental agencies, e-commerce websites, and corporations that handle high-risk data such as health records, banking data, or social security numbers.
+This level of assurance is also crucial for e-commerce sites and any other businesses that handle high-risk financial, medical, or other sensitive data.

 EV certificates provide the highest level of validation and security.
-After purchasing an EV certificate, the applicant must submit documents required by the Certificate Authority as part of the verification process, and verify the legal and physical existence of the company and its telephone number.
+After purchasing an EV certificate, the applicant must submit the documents required by the Certificate Authority as part of the verification process, and verify the company’s legal and physical existence and its telephone number.
 This process can take up to ten business days to complete.

 Namecheap offers EV SSL and EV Multi-Domain SSL certificates.